JohannesMP/Zilch-Snippets-and-Libraries/Libraries/TYPE_Map/README.md

       Console.WriteLine("Key: `pair.Key`, Value: `pair.Value`");
     }

-For usage examples check the <a href=https://github.com/JohannesMP/Zilch-Snippets-and-Libraries/blob/master/Libraries/TYPE_Map/Content/MapTest.z>`MapTest.z`</a> file in the included project that has several testing functions that print stuff to the console.
+For more examples check the <a href=https://github.com/JohannesMP/Zilch-Snippets-and-Libraries/blob/master/Libraries/TYPE_Map/Content/MapTest.z>`MapTest.z`</a> file in the included project that has several testing functions that print stuff to the console.

 ## License